-4.4.3 Storing data for later use
+Storing data for later use

-Sometimes the information stored directly in your variables by means of set_integer and set_string is not enough.
-You may need to store more complex data structures or information that don't need to be exposed to YARA rules.
+Sometimes the information stored directly in your variables by means of set\integer and set\string is not enough.
+You may need to store more complex data structures or information that doesn't need to be exposed to YARA rules.

 Storing information is essential when your module exports functions to be used in YARA rules.
-The implementation of these functions usually require to access information generated by module_load which must kept somewhere.
-You may be tempted to define global variables where to put the required information, but this would make your code non-thread-safe.
-The correct approach is using the data field of the YR_OBJECT structures.
+The implementation of these functions usually require to access information generated by module\load which must kept somewhere.
+You may be tempted to define global variables to store the required information, but this would make your code non-thread-safe.
+The correct approach is using the data field of the YR\OBJECT structures.

-Each YR_OBJECT has a void data field which can be safely used by your code to store a pointer to any data you may need.
-A typical pattern is using the data field of the module's YR_OBJECT, like in the following example:
+Each YR\OBJECT has a void\ data field which can be safely used by your code to store a pointer to any data you may need.
+A typical pattern is using the data field of the module's YR\OBJECT, like in the following example:

 '''

 typedef struct MY_DATA

 {

 int some_integer;

 } MY_DATA;

 int module_load(

 YR_SCAN_CONTEXT context,

 YR_OBJECT module_object,

 void module_data,

 size_t module_data_size)

 {

 module->data = yr_malloc(sizeof(MY_DATA));

 ((MY_DATA) module_object->data)->some_integer = 0;

-return ERROR_SUCCESS;

-}

 '''